cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     FCakePath CombinedMix{ PathDrive / FCakePath(PathGameString) };
     ```
-    When combining multiple strings, you can use **FString**'s `operator/`, which also supports path concatenation, and then feed the combined **FString** into the **FCakePath** constructor, which will guarantee the final result is well-formed:
+    When combining multiple strings, you can use FString's `operator/`, which also supports path concatenation, and then feed the combined FString into the FCakePath constructor, which will guarantee the final result is well-formed:

     ```c++ hl_lines="4"
     FString PathDriveString { TEXT("x")    };